hi-trust/python-by-example/python-by-example.rst

 A `table of contents`_ is given at the end.

+*Update - February 4th, 2017 by hitrust:*
+    only compatible for python 3.x

 *Update - April 9th, 2014*
     As you can see the article has been growing with currently 38 items in it, mostly thanks to comments from readers.
 As such the number 30 in the title